Tim Sullivan (British filmmaker)

 Timothy "Tim" Sullivan (born 21 February 1958) is a German-born British film and television director and screenwriter, known for his work with Granada Television and his feature film Jack and Sarah (1995).
+More recently, he is better known as a crime fiction writer, with a series of novels featuring an autistic detective, DS George Cross.

-Background
+Early life and education

 Tim Sullivan was born in Germany, where his father was stationed with the Royal Air Force.
-He attended Clifton College in Bristol, England before gaining an exhibition scholarship to read English and Law at the University of Cambridge.
+He attended Clifton College in Bristol, England, before gaining an exhibition scholarship to read English and Law at Fitzwilliam College, Cambridge.
 While at Cambridge, Sullivan was a member of the Cambridge University Amateur Dramatic Club, and partnered with writer Richard Maher on the play Klev, which ran at the Crown Theatre, Hill Place in 1978.
 He also supplied extras to Chariots of Fire (1981).
-After leaving Cambridge Sullivan got a summer job as a chauffeur to Anthony Andrews on the production of Brideshead Revisited.
-The producer Derek Granger learned that Sullivan was writing a screenplay with Derek Jarman (Bob Upadown), and encouraged him to get a job as a researcher with Granada Television.